End-to-end-provenance/provDebugR/README.md

 A debugging tool that leverages provenance to provide handy information about R scripts to assist in writing them.

 # Installation

+This requires version 3.5.0 or later of R.

 Devtools is needed for installation:
 ```{r}
 install.packages("devtools")